-Throughout the year, the dedicated time given for tutors to have one-on-one conversations with your daughters allows us to celebrate, coach and support them as they progress through the School.

-It is an opportunity for your daughters to discuss their progress, concerns or accomplishments in a safe and impartial setting, where their well-being remains at the heart of our tutors' focus.
-Whilst the Form Tutors will remain the initial point of contact for parents, you are welcome to contact me directly.
+Throughout the year, the dedicated time given for tutors to have one-on-one conversations with your children allows us to celebrate, coach and support them as they progress through the School.
+It is an opportunity for your children to discuss their progress, concerns or accomplishments in a safe and impartial setting, where their well-being remains at the heart of our tutors' focus.

 As leaders of the Middle School, I look forward to seeing Year 9 pupils model the positive behaviours, attitudes and outlooks that the lower years can look up to.
-I know that they wish to set the proper example am delighted to in their uniform, conduct, and in their engagement with school activities throughout the year.
+I know that they wish to set the proper example in their uniform, conduct, and in their engagement with school activities throughout the year.
 The Middle School Head Girl Team also have an important role of responsibility in leadership and we encourage all pupils to take up some of the many opportunities available to them to develop such skills and experience over the coming year.

-To enhance and enrich your daughters' school experience, we encourage them to make the most of Surbiton High School's co-curricular opportunities.
-Alongside this, Year 9 is an important year where the pupils will choose their GCSE subjects under the counsel of their tutors, subject teachers and myself, to ensure they are choosing subjects that will help them flourish.
+To enhance and enrich your children's school experience, we encourage them to make the most of Surbiton High School's co-curricular opportunities.
+Alongside this, Year 9 is an important year where the pupils will choose their

+GCSE subjects under the counsel of their tutors, subject teachers and myself, to ensure they are choosing subjects that will help them flourish.
 All pupils will take the core subjects which include English, Mathematics, Science, and a Modern Foreign Language.
 Other subjects are optional and therefore open for the pupils to choose.
-To help them make the best choices, we will hold a special Options Evening in January 2022.
+To help them make the best choices, we will hold a special Options Evening in January 2024.

-I look forward to guiding your daughters through this exciting year.
-It is destined to be a busy and rewarding one and the tutor team and I sincerely hope that your daughter will relish and actively embrace the wealth of rich opportunities which it has to offer.
+I look forward to guiding your children through this exciting year.
+It is destined to be a busy and rewarding one, and the tutor team and I sincerely hope that your child will relish and actively embrace the wealth of rich opportunities which it has to offer.